 4.2 out of 5

-Aaron Starbuck, MD attended medical school at University of Nevada School of Medicine and completed his residency in family medicine at Martin Army Community Hospital in Fort Benning, Georgia.
-He has since served as a family physician for the Army in Iraq and Georgia, a physician-teacher at Intermountain Healthcare’s Merrill Gappmayer Clinic and a medical humanitarian volunteer in a variety of settings, including the Volunteer Care Clinic in Provo and LDS Charities.
+Aaron Starbuck, MD attended medical school at the University of Nevada School of Medicine and completed his residency in family medicine at Martin Army Community Hospital in Fort Benning, Georgia.
+He has since served as a family physician for the Army in Iraq and Georgia, a physician-teacher at Intermountain Healthcare’s Merrill Gappmayer Clinic, and a medical humanitarian volunteer in a variety of settings, including the Volunteer Care Clinic in Provo and LDS Charities.

 Dr. Starbuck grew up in a large family in a small Nevada community.
 While living in Provo, he struggled with a young family of his own.
 Through these life experiences, he hopes to relate to the challenges of young parents in his care.

 He enjoys taking extra time to see family members of all ages, as it helps him build strong, trusting relationships with his patients.
 Dr. Starbuck also believes that a caring partnership, coupled with his personal experiences raising a family with medical challenges, fosters better understanding and communication between him and his patients.